-Whether a childhood dotted with overcooked pork chops has left you with an adulthood aversion or you are their biggest fan, Air Fryer Pork Chops will have you falling freshly in love.
+Whether a childhood of overcooked pork chops left you with an adulthood aversion or you are their biggest fan, Air Fryer Pork Chops will have you falling freshly in love.
 They’re lightly crispy on the outside, juicy on the inside (NOT DRY), and ready in just 20 minutes.

 To the pork chops skeptics: I see you.

 Cooked properly, however, you can make pork chops that are melt-in-your-mouth tasty and (I really can’t emphasize this enough) NOT DRY.
 Just like Air Fryer Steak.

 How to Cook Pork Chops without Drying Them Out